Application deadline for the Fall 2018 class is July 1st.

 |Three Year Plan of Study (6 credit hours per semester)||Kentucky Resident||Non-Resident|

-**Mandatory fees are subject to change while continuously enrolled in program.
+**Mandatory fees are subject to change while continuously enrolled in the program.

 Note: If you are a non-resident candidate, please refer to the UK Graduate School to determine eligibility for Kentucky Graduate Scholarships and in-state tuition rates.
 Students who withdraw from the program are subject to the following refund policy: